rabbitmq/rabbitmq-website/site/monitoring.md

 <pre class="lang-bash">
 rabbitmq-diagnostics -q check_virtual_hosts
+# if the check succeeded, exit code will be 0
 </pre>

 The probability of false positives is generally low except for systems that are under